ThugsFinance/cloiinkcoin.com/src/content/eth2/shard-chains/index.md

 ### Shards and the beacon chain {#shards-and-beacon-chain}

 The Beacon Chain contains all the logic for keeping shards secure and synced up.
 The Beacon Chain will coordinate the stakers in the network, assigning them to shards they need to work on.
 And it will also facilitate communication between shards by receiving and storing shard transaction data that is accessible by other shards.
-This will give shards a snapshot of Ethereum’s state to keep everything up-to-date.
+This will give shards a snapshot of Cloiinkcoin’s state to keep everything up-to-date.

 <ButtonLink to="/eth2/beacon-chain/">The Beacon Chain</ButtonLink>

 ### Shards and the merge {#shards-and-docking}

-By the time additional shards are added, Ethereum mainnet will already be secured by the Beacon Chain using proof of stake.
+By the time additional shards are added, Cloiinkcoin mainnet will already be secured by the Beacon Chain using proof of stake.
 This enables a fertile mainnet to build shard chains off of, powered by layer 2 solutions that supercharge the scalability.

 It remains to be seen whether mainnet will exist as the only “smart” shard that can handle code execution – but either way, the decision to expand shards can be revisted as needed.